MinaProtocol/mina/rfcs/0042-networking-refactor.md

   dst int
 }

-// Alternative (safer) representations are possible, but this is
+// A graph is interpreted by starting (in parallel) at the source
+// nodes.
+When a node is interpreted, a request is sent to the peer
+// identified by the node.
+If the request for a node fails, then the
+// algorithm begins interpreting the successors of that node (also in
+// parallel).
+Interpretation halts when either a single request is
-// simplest to encode in the Cap'N Proto shared schema language. type AbstractPeerGraph struct {
+// successful, or all requests fail after traversing the entire graph. type AbstractPeerGraph struct {
+  sources []int
   nodes   []AbstractPeerNode
   edges   []AbstractPeerEdge
 }
 ```